Australia's biggest state is best known for its spectacular landscapes, but there is a lot more to discover in Western Australia.

 Go bar hopping in Perth

 There is no such thing as an ordinary night out in Perth.
 You might kick things off at Lot Twenty, once the stable where the town's police horses were kept, before heading to Varnish on King, a sleek basement bar with an encyclopaedic whisky selection.
-End the night in one of Perth's many rooftop bars, perhaps the elegant terrace at Wildflower atop COMO The Treasury, Perth's most acclaimed boutique hotel.
+End the night at one of the rooftop bars in Perth, perhaps the elegant terrace at Wildflower atop COMO The Treasury, Perth's most acclaimed boutique hotel.

 Fall in love with a quokka